-KENILWORTH AND WINNETKA, ILLINOIS – Protruding teeth can create many problems for you or your child.
+KENILWORTH AND Skokie, ILLINOIS – Protruding teeth can create many problems for you or your child.
 Correcting them as soon as possible can alleviate difficulties down the road.

 Teeth that stick out are more prone to injury and trauma, especially during contact sports.
 Also, the teeth may wear unevenly, due to their positioning.